Rocket.net Review: 100ms Worldwide TTFB With Cloudflare Enterprise + More Resources For WooCommerce/Global Sites

 • Upgrade to the latest compatible PHP version, then ask support to install Redis.

-• Remove image optimization, security, CDN plugins (CF Enterprise handles these).
+• Remove any security or CDN plugins (Cloudflare Enterprise already handles this).

 Rocket.
 Net hosting go live